atredennick/asa-envr-talk/slides.md

 ---
-title: Spatiotemporal forecasting of plant populations and the need to partition forecast uncertainty
+title: Spatiotemporal forecasting of plant populations and a proposal to partition forecast uncertainty
 author: Andrew Tredennick
 institute: University of Georgia
-date: October 13, 2018
+date: October 12, 2018
 ---

 ##   Collaborators